 If you’re feeling overwhelmed it’s time to create a much more relaxed homeschool plan.
 Stop trying to do everything for school.
 Take back control and become the master of your curriculum!
 Choose which subjects and activities are important to YOU.
 Pro tip- they can’t all be important subjects to cover.
 Otherwise you’ll be right back to feeling overwhelmed.
 You’re going to have to pick and choose carefully.
 Choose THREE subjects that are most important to you .
 Everything else is extra that you fit in when and how you can.

-If you want some extra help making a new plan, sign up here to get your free Relaxed Homeschool Planning Guide.
+If you want some extra help making a new plan, click here to buy the Relaxed Homeschool Planning Guide.

 Perfection Is An Illusion